 Things to pack in your carry-on

-Recommended to use a backpack that can be used later as your bag for day trips
+We recommend using a backpack that can be used later as your bag for day trips as your carry-on luggage.

 - Travel documents*